NCERT Solutions Class 9 Science Chapter 10 – CBSE Free PDF Download

 2. You have a bag of cotton and an iron bar, each indicating a mass of 100 kg when measured on a weighing machine.
 In reality, one is heavier than other.
 Can you say which one is heavier and why?

+The correct answer is the cotton bag is heavier than an iron bar.
 The bag of cotton is heavier than the bar of iron.
 The cotton bag experiences a larger air thrust than the iron bar.
 Therefore, the weighing machine indicates less weight than its actual weight for the cotton bag.
+The reason is

 Exercises-10.6 Page: 143